jesselawson/cares/docs/README.md

 # The Entity

-An entity is something that can be alive and can be dead.
+An entity is something that can exist in the world and be interacted with by Agents.
+For example, a Plant (a source of energy and/or poison) is an entity.

-## The CA
+## The Agent

-A CA is an entity that is comprised of three primary elements:
+An Agent is an entity that is comprised of three primary elements:

 1. One or more **Genetic Characteristics**, which are combined with mates and passed on to offspring (and thus, certain genetic characteristics are passed on--or not);
-2. One or more **Sensors**, which serve as input parameters to the Brain before each update step.
+2. A **Brain**, which is where all input from sensors are gathered, goals are evaluated, and decisions are made.
-2. A **Brain**, which is where all input from sensors are gathered and decisions are made.
+3. One or more **Sensors**, which serve as input parameters to the Brain before each update step.

-A CA's "brain" object has three components:
+An Agent's "brain" object has three components:

 1. **Hypothetical Associations**, which are low-priority units of knowledge about the world;